 One of the most anticipated milestones of parenthood is a child’s first step.
 We watch with pride as our deepest love toddles towards independence.
 Cheering them on, we think about the changes their simple steps set into motion.
 Our hearts thrill with the promise of the future.

-One of the things that makes the Romito Foundation unique is that its president as well as another family on the board of directors, both have THREE children living with the disease.
+- One of the things that makes the Romito Foundation unique is that its president, as well as another family in the Foundation have children living with the disease.

 Now think of anticipating your child’s last steps.

 Parents should never have to contemplate their children’s last steps, not once, not twice, not three times.
 Yet that is the reality for the Romito and the Horan families.

 For families living with DMD, every “no” and “can’t” builds a wall between them and their family and friends.